 2018 Changes to Social Security Disability

-Posted on behalf of Phillips Disability, P.C. on Oct 17, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Oct 17, 2017 in SSD

 The Social Security Administration makes important updates to the eligibility criteria for Social Security disability programs on an annual basis.
 These updates can impact various aspects of eligibility, such as limits on the resources and income that claimants can earn while receiving benefits.

-The Social Security Disability attorneys in Phoenix at Phillips Disability are knowledgeable in all aspects of Social Security law.
+The Social Security Disability attorneys in Phoenix at Dayes Law Firm PC are knowledgeable in all aspects of Social Security law.
 We represent claimants who are applying for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) benefits.
 If you believe your claim may be impacted by any of these changes, contact a reputable Social Security Disability attorney at our law office to discuss these updates during a free, confidential consultation.

 Cost of Living Adjustment